University of Denver Sturm College of Law

 * The HRC’s 2015 Corporate Equality Index is out, and noticeably absent from the list of Biglaw honorees is Boies Schiller.
 We suppose the firm forgot one of its name partners is helping to overturn gay-marriage bans across the country.
 [Am Law Daily]

 * The University of Iowa College of Law is asking — nay, begging — the Supreme Court to block a retrial of Teresa Wagner’s claims of political bias discrimination.
 This is just one of the things law schools will do to keep their faculties liberal.
 [Associated Press]

 * From Yale to Wayne State, law students are getting involved in protests to spread the word about social injustice in Ferguson in the wake of Michael Brown’s death.
 If you have a problem with this, someone from NYU might too.
 [National Law Journal]

 * Winter break is the perfect time for undergraduate students to start working on their law school applications, but we’re more than willing to bet the future gunners out there have already sent all of theirs in.
 [Law Admissions Lowdown / U.S. News]

-Which law school is asking its tenure-track faculty members to quit for the greater good?
+Which law school is asking some of its faculty members to quit for the greater good?

 * Sorry, ladies — the Duchess of Cambridge gave birth to a baby boy.
 Unlikely to be named “Joffrey.”
-[Fashionista]
+[Today]

 * The PAC-12 is trying to block a for-profit university from joining Division I athletics.
 Hear hear.
 Division I athletics is for making millions exploiting an unpaid labor force and is no place for something as crass as a for-profit school.
 [Sports Illustrated]